j262byuu/asleep/README.md

 # asleep: a sleep classifier for wearable sensor data using machine learning
+I made a few minor hardcoded adjustments to ensure this classifier runs on NHANES 2011–2014 data.

 This is a Python package for classifying sleep stages from wearable sensor data / wrist - worn accelerometer.
 The underlying model was trained and tested in 1000 + nights of multi - centre polysomnography with tri - axial accelerometer data.